 Referrals must be earned, though.
 Hard work, honesty, and a job well done are key ingredients.

 But it takes a special person to recognize your efforts and recommend your services.
 Even if a referral doesn’t work out, their thoughtfulness still counts.

 A Great Client is a Gift

-We all have our own idea of a “dream” client.
-Maybe it’s one that pays well and asks for little in return.
-Or it could be someone who provides you with a lot of creative freedom.
-Maybe they drive a Ferrari and let you take test drives.
+We all have an idea of a “dream” client.
+Maybe it’s someone that pays well and asks for little in return.
+Or it could be someone who provides you with creative freedom.
+Maybe they drive a Ferrari and let you get behind the wheel.

 Fantasies aside, it’s important to recognize those who value what we do.
-Because, the greatest clients are the ones who enable us to work for ourselves as freelancers.
-Without their trust in us, we wouldn’t be here in the first place.
+The greatest clients are the ones who keep our businesses running.
+Without their trust, we wouldn’t be here.

-So, let’s raise a glass to our best clients and say thanks for being part of our journey!
+So, let’s raise a glass to our best clients.
+Give them thanks for being part of the journey!